Olivia1213/learngit/readme.txt

-	git is a control version sysytm,
-	git is free software .
+	git is a distributed version control sysytm, git is free software .